 UNIVERSITY OF WISCONSIN River Falls

-This graduate program is designed for Individuals with an undergraduate degree in an area other than education who want to become certified to teach in an elementary or middle school.
+This graduate program is designed for Individuals with an undergraduate degree in an area other than education who want to become certified to teach in an elementary or early childhood classroom.

 Initial Licensure Requirements, 32 credits

 First Fall Term

 TED 701 Psychology of Teaching and Learning, 3 credits

 TED 706 Historical, Philosophical and Multicultural Foundations of Education, 3 credits

 TED 708 Pre-Kindergarten and Kindergarten Curriculum and Early Childhood Methods, 3 credits